sqayum/dsc-phase-3-project/README.md

 ##### **K-Nearest Neighbors (KNN)**

 A `KNeighborsClassifier` estimator was fit to the training set.
-The number of neighbors (`n_neighbors` parameter) and distance metric (`p`) that minimized training loss was found through a grid search, resulting in the `knn_best` estimator.
+The number of neighbors (`n_neighbors` parameter) and distance metric (`p`) that minimized training loss were found through a grid search, resulting in the `knn_best` estimator.

 *The parameter information for `knn_best` is shown below:*
 > `knn_best = KNeighborsClassifier(n_jobs=-1, n_neighbors=21, p=3)`